rladiesPHL/2022_datathon/analyses/team1/brendan_g/utilization_score.md

 ![](utilization_score_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

+> Takeaway #3: While pantry and volunteer services encounters have
+> rebounded since the pandemic, care management encounters have not

 It appears that volunteer encounters for minority clients is not recovering the same as non-minority clients after the shock of the pandemic.